 - 1. All credit card transactions subject to refunds may only be refunded by way of credit card credit.
 No cash (checks) refunds are allowed on credit card transactions.
-All customers' refunds (credits) must have administrative approval prior to performing transactions. - Credit card transactions may contain errors that require corrections.
+All customers' refunds (credits) must have administrative approval prior to performing transactions. - 2.
+Credit card transactions may contain errors that require corrections.
 All customer corrections must have administrative approval.
 No individual correction receipt is produced by the credit card system; therefore, upon appropriate consent, the erroneous receipt will be manually adjusted.

-E. DAILY CREDIT CARD CLOSING
+DI.
+DAILY CREDIT CARD CLOSING

 - 1. All daily transactions performed will be listed in a credit card terminal settlement report printed from the credit card terminal or emailed to the principal for payments made online. - a.
-The total number of transactions and amount per credit card terminal settlement report should correspond to the number transactions recorded on the eSAS Drawer Reconciliation and/or Focus[®] Cashout Report. - b.
+The total number of transactions and amount per credit card terminal settlement report should correspond to the number transactions recorded on the eSAS Drawer Reconciliation and/or Focus® Cashout Report. - b.
 All refunds and corrections, with administrative approval and proper documentation should be performed prior to the credit card terminal settlement.

-F. CREDIT CARD - ACCOUNTS AND PROCEDURES
+DII.
+CREDIT CARD - ACCOUNTS AND PROCEDURES

-Each adult/vocational center that accepts credit card payments in-person, has a credit card terminal machine(s) in which payment is electronically processed.
+Each adult/vocational center that accepts credit cards has a credit card terminal(s) in which payment is electronically processed.

 - 1. Credit card terminals are settled at the end of each day.
 The total amounts settled are then posted to the schools' credit card bank account and then electronically transferred to the schools' internal funds operating checking account. - 2.
 Online credit card payments are settled each night.
 The total amount settled is posted to the schools' credit card bank account and then electronically transferred to the schools' internal funds operating checking account.
 The school principal will receive by email each day the online payments settlement report.
 The Focus online drawer, which lists all online payments made, will be automatically cashed out each night and should agree with the online credit card settlement report emailed to the principal. - 3.
 Each day, a bank deposit entry must be performed in eSAS for the total amount of the credit card transactions.
-The bank deposit is posted to the eSAS Credit Card Checkbook
+The bank deposit is posted to the eSAS Credit Card Checkbook. - 4.
+Each month, a credit card checkbook reconciliation must be performed in eSAS.
+Reconciling amounts in the credit card checkbook with actual amounts transferred from the credit card bank account into the schools operational checking account. - 5.
+Prior to reconciling, a bank transfers entry must be performed in eSAS to move the amount of credit card collections for the month from the credit card checkbook into the checking account checkbook.